typesense/typesense-website/docs-site/content/guide/firebase-full-text-search.md

 Instantsearch.js is very powerful and you can use it to create pretty interesting search widgets.
 You can read more about it [here](https://www.algolia.com/doc/guides/building-search-ui/widgets/showcase/react/).

 And that's it!
 As we saw above, Typesense is easy to set up and simple to use.
 You can use it with your apps to create fast, typo-tolerant search interfaces.
-If you face any difficulties with Typesense or would like to see any new features added, head over to our [Github repo](https://github.com/typesense/typesense) and create an issue.
+If you face any difficulties with Typesense or would like to see any new features added, head over to our [GitHub repo](https://github.com/typesense/typesense) and create an issue.

 If we can make any improvements to this guide, click on the "Edit page" link below and send us a pull request.